pulumi/pulumi-hugo/themes/default/content/blog/ttl/index.md

 - **Operational Efficiency:** Reduces the administrative burden of manually tracking and decommissioning temporary or outdated stacks, allowing teams to focus on more strategic tasks.
 - **Enhanced Security:** Automatically removing unused or neglected stacks helps ensure compliance and reduces the potential attack surface, making your infrastructure safer.

-## Getting Started with TTL Stacks
+## Getting Started with Time-to-Live Stacks

-### Setting it up in the UI
+### Setting it up in the Pulumi Cloud Console

+In order to set up Time-to-Live Stacks in the Pulumi Cloud console, follow these steps:

-Ensure Deployments Settings are configured on the stack.
-Navigate to the Stack > Settings > Schedules, click on Time-to-Live, turn on "Delete After Destroy" if applicable, set the destroy timestamp, and save the schedule.
+1. Ensure Deployments Settings are configured on the stack [see the docs](/docs/pulumi-cloud/deployments/reference)
+2. Navigate to the Stack > Settings > Schedules
+3. Select "Time-to-Live"
+4. (Optional) Turn on "Delete After Destroy" if applicable
+5. Set the schedule using a cron expression
+6. Save the Schedule

+You will now see a schedule in the Schedules tab which highlights when the destroy will occur.

 ### Setting it up via the API

-For those who prefer to automate and script their infrastructure tasks, Time-to-Live schedules can be configured programmatically using simple HTTP requests:
+For those who prefer to automate and script their infrastructure tasks, Time-to-Live schedules can be configured programmatically using simple HTTP requests.

+- Create a Time-to-Live schedule
+- Get a Time-to-Live schedule for a stack
+- Update or delete a Time-to-Live schedule
+- Pause or resume a Time-to-Live schedule
+- List all schedules in the organization (includes raw Pulumi operations and Drift schedules)

+Below is an example of setting up Time-To-Live on a stack programmatically:

   ```bash
   curl -H "Accept: application/vnd.pulumi+json" \